aosunlana/bankode/README.md

 <a id="about-the-project"></a>

 ## Bankode App Description
-The Project used the utilizes the BLoC architectural pattern and Bloc state management tool to manage its states.
+The Project utilizes the BLoC architectural pattern and Bloc state management tool to manage its states.
 A fantanstic state mangement approach in flutter — with bloc pattern we would be able to create very high quality and maintainable code.

 ## Screenshots